apxydev/apxy-ios/README.md

 `Apxy.start()` also enables the local debug console by default, so you can present `ApxyUI` to inspect request and response data inside the app.

-## Use With APXY Proxy
+## Use With APXY Server

-If you want to inspect request and response traffic from desktop, start Apxy with a server URL that points to APXY:
+If you want to send captured sessions and traffic logs to APXY Server, start Apxy with a server URL that points to APXY:

 ```swift
 import ApxyCore